qAIRa/qAIRaMapAPI-OpenSource/README.md

 Please make sure to update tests as appropriate.

 Dont hesitate to contact us in [qAIRa Public Slack Channel](https://join.slack.com/t/qaira-publico/shared_invite/zt-e49w6375-9_vVmPdf8nFvXWfIvkagxw)

+## FAQs

+If you're encountering some oddities in the API, here's a list of resolutions to some of the problems you may be experiencing.

+Why am I getting a 404?
+The request could not be understood by the server due to malformed syntax.
+The client should not repeat the request without modifications

+Why am I not seeing all my results?
+Most API calls accessing a list of resources (e.g., users, issues, etc.).
+If you're making requests and receiving an incomplete set of results, a response is specified in an unsupported content type.

+Why am I getting a 500?
+Server Mistake - Indicates that something went wrong on the server that prevent the server from fulfilling the request.

 ## Issues